-The following will give you ideas on how you can start your commercial loan broker journey:
+The following will give you ideas on how to become a small business loan broker and how you can start your commercial loan broker journey:

 1. Research on Different Loan Broker Training Programs

 If you want to become a successful loan broker, you must have the right training.
 Most brokerage firms offer online and/or in-person training courses for aspiring brokers.
-These programs typically last for a week, or longer for more intensive training.
+These business loan broker programs typically last for a week, or longer for more intensive training.